thebitmonk/send_post_api/docs/SubaccountmessageApi.md

 var messageId = "messageId_example"; // String | the messageId that you want to retrieve

-var subAccountId = 789; // Number | the subAccountId whose message you want to retrieve

 var callback = function(error, data, response) {
   if (error) {